 With the current pandemic, it’s important to check if cover for COVID is included, as many airlines, travel companies and even countries are asking travellers to have adequate travel insurance in place.
 Should you need treatment when overseas, a European Health Insurance Card (EHIC) or similar may not provide the cover in state hospitals for COVID.
 You should also ensure that pre-trip cover is included should you need to cancel your holiday as a direct result of COVID.

 The Canary Islands’ government has negotiated supplementary travel insurance to cover Covid-19 related eventualities.
+The insurance will only be valid with the presence of a negative Covid-19 test upon arrival.
 Details of the cover can be found here.

 Whilst hopefully you won’t have to make a claim, travel insurance is there to protect you in the event that something goes wrong – it can cover you for medical costs should you need treatment abroad, if your flights are cancelled or delayed, and it can provide some compensation if your possessions are stolen.
 CLC World strongly recommends that you have the appropriate travel insurance in place for your forthcoming trip(s).